 Please contact us to discuss our pricing options and possible academic discounts.

-Non-radioactive and inert, iohexol has been shown to be a reliable reagent in the measurement of GFR, with over 25 years of safe use worldwide.
+Iohexol is non-radioactive and inert and has been shown to be a reliable reagent in the measurement of GFR, with over 25 years of safe use worldwide.

 This procedure is suitable for clinical practice and also for use in large-scale studies, with the increased convenience of home use.
 Collection kits are provided by us and the blood spots can be posted back directly by the patient to our laboratories for analysis and GFR calculation.